BankOfGiving/Bog.io/README.md

 The API layer is application and module specific.
 It is designed to be nothing more than a thin gateway allowing access to hidden domain logic.
 Each client app has a corresponding server app.
 The server app hosts only the api calls that are allowed to that application and implements basic authorization checks where necessary.

 ##Modules
-Much of the client interface is broken into two portions:  View Templates and Modules
+Much of the client interface is broken into two portions:  View Templates and Modules.
+The template provides a basic layout for the page and the hard containers to be filled with modules and content.

-Modules are a single unit of functionality that can be used multiple times on a single view.
+Modules are a single unit of functionality that can be used as many times on as many views as is necessary.
+Each module has a _manifest_ which provides the **module base** with the specific configuration for that module instance.
+The manifest can be generated dynamically in the view using the referenced template, or stored as a file to be loaded from the server.
+By keeping the settings in a JSON formatted manifest file, the intent is to move all configuration to the server and ultimately the database.

 The module concept consists of a few basic parts:
   - Module Base Class
   - Manifest
   - Api
 The modules derive from a "module base"

 ##I18N
 Each module in each view generates a unique key that identifies it on the server.
 This key is used to retrieve the specific text in the desired language for that module.
 If client-side caching is enabled, the text will be stored in browser local storage for 24 hours.